How to verify the checksum of an installer file

 - Click Yes to accept the license agreement.

-- The installer asks where you would like to extract the files.
+- The installer asks where you want to extract the files.
 It's convenient to have it in the same place as the WinDirStat installer, so we recommend you extract it to your Downloads folder.
 Click Browse, highlight Downloads, and click OK.

 - Click OK to extract the files.